 Just ask Petplan policy holder Amanda Tollen of Conshohocken, PA, about holiday ribbon.
-Her eight-year-old cat, Bella, racked up a $2,004.70 vet bill for a linear foreign body on December 27, 2015, when she got into the gift ribbon.
+Her eight-year-old cat, Bella, racked up a $2,004.70 vet bill for a linear foreign body on December 27, a few years ago, when she got into the gift ribbon.

 “I am so happy we got pet insurance for Bella,” said Tollen, who was reimbursed over $1,800 thanks to her policy option.
 “It really saved us a ton of money during one of the most stressful times of the year for our budget.
 You never know what your pet is going to get into or what illness they will come down with.
 Having Bella Petplan protected was one of the best decisions we ever made.”

 9. Fruitcake (and its modern-day equivalent, Panettone)